Nekall/silent_nether_portal/README.md

-This pack replaces the sounds of the Nether Portal with silence. 🙉
+This pack replaces the sounds of the Nether Portal with silence.

-🔇 Tired of the sounds of the nether-portal ? ⛏
+🔇 Tired of the sounds of the nether-portal ? ⛏💎

 ⬜⬜⬜⬜<br>
 ⬜🔇🔇⬜<br>
 ⬜🔇🔇⬜<br>
-⬜🔇🔇⬜     💎<br>
+⬜🔇🔇⬜<br>
 ⬜⬜⬜⬜<br>
 <br>